 Jones was selected in the sixth round (No. 185 overall) of the 2011 NFL Draft by the New York Giants and was a member of the Super Bowl Champion team that defeated New England in Super Bowl XLVI in Indianapolis.
 He spent two seasons in the NFL (2011-12) and three seasons in the CFL (2014-16).

-Gordon started 49 games, including 40 consecutive starting assignments and finished his career ranked among MSU's all-time leaders in tackles for loss (10th with 29), tackles (12th with 331) and sacks (21st with 9.5).
+Gordon started 49 games, including 40 consecutive starting assignments, and finished his career ranked among MSU's all-time leaders in tackles for loss (10th with 29) and tackles (12th with 331).

 In 2010, Bates ranked first in the Big Ten and 13th in the nation with his 45.0-yard punting average to earn first-team All-Big Ten accolades and second-team All-America honors by SI.com.
 In addition, Martin ranked first in the conference and 11th nationally in punt returns (14.2 avg.), and Conroy was a first-team All-Big Ten selection after going 14-for-15 in field goals during his first year as the starting placekicker.